 Clients accessing the device will authenticate with a password that should be encrypted when sent over the network.
-We recommend that you enable HTTPS as described here.
-If this is not possible, we recommend that you only use Digest authentication instead of Basic or both Basic and Digest.
+We therefore recommend that you only use Digest authentication instead of Basic or both Basic and Digest.
 This reduces the risk of network sniffers getting hold of the password.